ElemeFE/node-interview/sections/en-us/event-async.md

 > if you have built a website by koa, this website has a interface A, and in some cases, interface A can be the endless loop, unfortunately, if you triggered this endless loop, what will be the impact on your website?

 In Node.js environment javascript code has only one single thread.
-Only the current code has been excuted, the process will cut into the event loop, and then  pop out the next callback function from the event queue to start the implementation of the code. so ① to achieve a sleep function, as long as an infinite loop can block the execution of the entire js process (on how to avoid the  colleagues write deadless loop, see the chapter of `test`.)
+Only the current code has been excuted, the process will cut into the event loop, and then  pop out the next callback function from the event queue to start the implementation of the code. so ① to implement a Sleep function, as long as an infinite loop can block the execution of the entire js process (on how to avoid the  colleagues write deadless loop, see the chapter of `test`.)

 > <a name="q-5"></a> How to implement a Sleep function? ①